English Literature A-Level

 How will I be assessed?

-The course is assessed by two formal examinations (80% of marks) and one written non-examined unit of personal study (20% of marks).
+The course is assessed by three formal examinations (80% of marks) and one written non-examined unit of personal study (20% of marks).

 Your future progression: